 The Paulucci Space Theater runs one public show a month at this time, on the first Wednesday of each month Open year 'round, check the website for current hour and exhibit information.
 Age 5 and up, $3; Children 4 and under, Free.
 1502 E 23rd Street, HibbingWeb Site

 Thousands of visitors come to the VSWS every year to see the black bears that inhabit the area and learn about and view their behavior, habitat and life cycles.
 Around 80+ black bears visit the sanctuary each season, including large boars, sows with cubs, yearlings and sub-adults.
 From the bear viewing deck visitors can observe bears feeding, playing and interacting in the surrounding meadow and woods.
 Courtesy buses run every 15-20 minutes from the parking lot to the viewing platform and visitors will receive a short talk on the history of the sanctuary and the bears.
 On the viewing deck, visitors will be free to walk around and view the bears and other wildlife and take photographs.
 There will be volunteers on deck to answer any questions you may have about the bears.
 Also throughout the evening there will be talks about the bears and the sanctuary from experienced naturalists.
-Open Saturday, May 25 through Sunday, Sept.
-1, 2013 (closed Memorial Day) Tuesday - Saturday, 5 - 8 PM Adults, $8; 6-17, $4; 5 and under, Free County Rd 514, OrrWeb Site
+Open Saturday, Memorial Day to Labor Day, 5 - 8 PM Adults, $8; 6-17, $4; 5 and under, Free Turn west on HWY 53 onto County Rd 514, Orr, 15 miles to entrance on northside of Co.
+Rd 514.Web Site

 The Orr Bog Walk's half-mile long boardwalk surface provides nature enthusiasts of all ages and abilities with easy access to a wide variety of wetland types -- including spruce bog, ash swamp, cattail marsh, and tamarack swamp.
 In the bog, look for the carnivorous pitcher plant.
 In the ash swamp, look for purple fringed orchids in July.
 Along the Pelican River, be on the lookout for otters, muskrats, eagles, osprey, pelicans, and a wide assortment of other wildlife.
 Open daily, year 'round Hwy 53, Orr (behind Visitor's Center) (218)757-3932